-a.
-Comprehensive Support and Improvement Schools (Identifying the lowest five percent) Describe the State's methodology for identifying not less than the lowest-performing five percent of all schools receiving Title I, Part A funds in the State for comprehensive support and improvement, including the year in which the State will first identify such schools.

-In the beginning of school year 2022-2023, based on 2021-2022 data, Kentucky will determine the bottom 5% of Title I schools, in each level (elementary, middle, and high school) by using the standard setting method reported.
-Beginning with the 2022-2023 school year, Kentucky will determine the bottom 5% of Title I schools, in each level (elementary, middle, and high school) by using all the indicators included in Kentucky's system of annual meaningful differentiation as described in Section A.3.iv.
+- a.
+Comprehensive Support and Improvement Schools (Identifying the lowest five percent) Describe the State's methodology for identifying not less than the lowest-performing five percent of all schools receiving Title I, Part A funds in the State for comprehensive support and improvement, including the year in which the State will first identify such schools. - In the beginning of school year 2022-2023, based on 2021-2022 data, Kentucky will determine the bottom 5% of Title I schools, in each level (elementary, middle, and high school) by using the standard setting method reported.
+Beginning with the 2022-2023 school year, Kentucky will determine the bottom 5% of Title I schools, in each level (elementary, middle, and high school) using all the applicable indicators: - Elementary and Middle Schools will be identified based on performance in Academic Achievement Indicator-State assessment results in reading and mathematics, Other Academic Indicator- State assessment results for science, English Language Progress Indicator, and School Quality/Student Success Indicator-Quality of School Climate and Safety Survey and Separate Academic Indicator for social studies and writing. - High Schools will be identified based on performance in Academic Achievement Indicator-State assessment results in reading and mathematics, Graduation Rate, English Language Progress Indicator, and School Quality/Student Success Indicator- Quality of School Climate and Safety Survey, Postsecondary Readiness and State assessment results in science, social studies and writing. - Kentucky's accountability system includes schools without tested grades (i.e. K-1 and K-2 schools).
+These K-1 and K-2 schools feed to a higher-level school(s) which receives a federally- required accountability classification (i.e., CSI, TSI, and ATSI) and school identification.
+The feeder school(s) receive the classification of the higher-level school where the majority of their students enrolled.
+Feeder schools include K-1 and K-2 schools that feed to elementary schools and 9th grade that feed to a high school.